Real Estate License MS Classes

 In the United States, real estate brokers and salespersons are licensed by each state, not by the federal government.
-Each state has a “commission” who monitors and licenses of brokers and agents.
+Each state has a “commission” that monitors and licenses brokers and agents.

-There are state laws defining the types of relationships that can exist between clients and licensees, and the lawful duties of licensees to represent clients and members of the public.
+There are state laws defining the types of relationships between clients and licensees and the legal duties of licensees to represent clients and members of the public.

 Rules vary substantially as defined by the law from state to state, for example, on subjects that include what legal language is necessary to transfer property, agency relationships, inspections, disclosures, continuing education, and other subjects.

-Unlicensed activity is illegal and the state commission has authority to fine people who are acting as a realty licensee.
-Buyers and sellers acting as principals in the sale or purchase their own properties are usually not required to be licensed.
+Unlicensed activity is illegal, and the state commission has the authority to fine people who are acting as realty licensees.
+Buyers and sellers acting as principals in selling or purchasing their own properties are usually not required to be licensed.

 It is important to note that in some states, lawyers handle sales for compensation without being licensed as brokers or agents.